vinnyroca/3D_Software/docs/2_ModellingEssentials.md

 To navigate to faces, hover over your model and press the **Right Mouse Button**.

 This will bring up our [**Marking Menu**](https://help.autodesk.com/view/MAYAUL/2024/ENU/?guid=GUID-8BA1A3AA-4C44-4779-8B22-0AAE3627E8EB).
-Marking Menus are context specific and allow us to get easy access to all the functionality of Maya.
+Marking Menus are context-specific and allow us to get easy access to all the functionality of Maya.

 You don't click in the marking menu.
-Instead, however over the tool you want to access and release the right mouse button.
+Instead, however, over the tool you want to access and release the right mouse button.

 > `UI TIP`: You can use the same marking menu to return to **Object Mode** when you are done selecting on faces.